vicmoh/dynamic-string-api/README.md

 ### 2. run

 To run the program type "make" or "make valgrind" on program directory and it will compile and run.
-Place any of your .c in (src) folder and .h in (include).
+Place any of your .c in "src" folder and .h in "include".
 No need to change the makefile.
-Any files you placed in (scr), (include), (lib) will automatically compile and run, just type "make".
+Any files you placed in "scr", "include", "lib" will automatically compile and run, just type "make".
 Here are some example API codes below.

 ### Directory Structure

-Any C file should be placed under the (src) folder.
+Any C file should be placed under the "src" folder.
 There is already main.c where you can start you project.

 ```Bash
 src/main.c
 ```

-Any shared or static libraries goes under the (lib) folder.
+Any shared or static libraries goes under the "lib" folder.

 ```Bash
 lib/DynamicString.a
 ```

-Your header .h files must be inside the (include) folder.
+Your header .h files must be inside the "include" folder.

 ```Bash
 include/index.js